HunterXxX360/NormDistS-Excel-Function-VBA/README.md

 #### How to use
 * `=NORMDISTS(...)` only retrieves a factor to be used with the a sum of things you want to distribute
 * E.g.: You want to model the onboarding of 100 customers over 24 months and already know the twelfth month to be the highest point.
-The resulting formula woul like like this: `=100*NORMDISTS(x; 12)` with x as the month for which you want to get a value
+The resulting formula woul like like this: `=100*NORMDISTS(x; 12)` with `x` being the month for which you want to retrieve the number of customers.